| ©Barlow Genealogy 1998-2005 |

 males under 21 - John Jr - Nathaniel Green and George Washington

-1 female over 21 - Lydia 5 females under 21 --Missouri is the only one
+1 female over 21 - Lydia 5 females under 21 --Missouri, and possibly Sarah are the only ones

 we have identified.